Hi, I’m Trace Cooke

-People may think that loving an activity is the same as passion, but really passion is the result of the three factors described above.
-Without sacrifice, commitment, and dedication, skiing is elevated from a beloved pastime to an insatiable passion.
+Passion is so much more than “loving” something.
+Passion is the unrelenting demonstration of the three factors described above.
+With sacrifice, commitment, and dedication – skiing is elevated from a beloved pass-time to an insatiable passion.
 Skiing is my meditation.
 When I am on my skis, I feel relaxed, at peace, and able to think more clearly than at any other time.
-After twenty years of loving this sport, I could never have imagined my passion could offer me so much opportunity, the chance to travel and meet so many interesting people, and turn into an action-packed career.
-My dream has become my reality!
+Through 20+ years of skiing, I feel honoured with the opportunities skiing has opened up for me, the chance to travel and meet so many interesting people and turn skiing into an action-packed career.
+My dream is my current reality!

 Whitewater Ski Resort